nationalarchives/ctd-omega-editorial-frontend/README.md

 ```
 sudo chown -R ctd-web:ctd-web /opt/ctd-omega-editorial-frontend-0.1.0-SNAPSHOT
 ```
-5. It is recommended to create a symbolc link to the current version as follows:
+5. It is recommended to create a symbolic link to the current version as follows:
 ```
 sudo ln -s /opt/ctd-omega-editorial-frontend-0.1.0-SNAPSHOT /opt/ctd-omega-editorial-frontend
 ```
-6. Create a systemd config file as follows, replacing the text `some_application_secret` with a specially generated secret, as described at https://www.playframework.com/documentation/2.8.x/ApplicationSecret#Generating-an-application-secret
+6. Create a systemd config file as follows, replacing the text `some_application_secret` with a specially generated secret, as described [here](https://www.playframework.com/documentation/2.8.x/ApplicationSecret#Generating-an-application-secret)
 ```
 [Unit]
 Description=CTD Omega Editorial Frontend